 Below is a letter written by one of our sponsored FIV kids to his sponsor mentioning his lack of clothing: (Sponsoring a child covers their tuition, school uniforms, and school supplies – all as provided through the school.)

 “Summer is here . . .
 I would like to send my regards to you and your family.
 Last semester was over and I would like to write a report about my academic achievement.
 My overall score for last semester is just above average because of the hardship of life.
 My daily life is struggling from making the living for myself and my younger sibling.
 My dad was passed away and my mom left us.
 I live with my grandmother.
 I need to go to school and work at the same time.
 I need to work hard to earn the living for myself, my younger sibling, and my grandmother.
 It is very difficult for me to study and work at the same time.
 I am lack of foods and dresses compare to my other classmates.
 I don’t know I should ask for help from whom.
 I only wish you can continually support me so that I can do my best to become the useful person in some fields.
-I will do my best in studying so you will not disappoint.”
+I will do my best in studying so you will not be disappointed.”

 Children in Vietnam are often kicked out of school if they are found to have scabies.
 Christen Buchert traveled to Vietnam and treated several children in our programs for scabies.
 Read more about her journey here.
 She will be returning this fall to Vietnam to check in on FIV families.
 As is predictable, there will be cases of scabies (and lice) to treat in the children and their families.